-Shaken never made the transition to digital pre-press and PostScript fonts, which Morisawa did with a very profitable licensing agreement with Adobe.
-When Shaken announced OpenType fonts at the 2011 International eBook Expo, they were a has-been company run into the ground by sheer greed.
+Sha-Ken never made the transition to digital pre-press and PostScript fonts, which Morisawa did with its very profitable licensing agreement with Adobe.
+When Sha-Ken announced OpenType fonts at the 2011 International eBook Expo, they were a has-been company run into the ground by sheer greed.
 They never delivered on that promise.
-As the former Shaken lead font engineer told me, there was no font engineer talent left in the company to do the job of re-creating the proprietary digital format library into OpenType.
+As the former Sha-Ken lead font engineer told me, there was no font engineer talent left in the company to do the job of re-creating the proprietary digital format library into OpenType.

-Now that Shaken is finally free of the founder family, since 2018, they are cutting a deal with Morisawa who have the necessary talent and font engineering expertise to bring the Shaken font library into the digital era.
-They even have Jiyukobo, creators of the Hiragino Japanese system fonts used in macOS and iOS, which Morisawa bought in 2019.
-An interesting side story: Apple negotiated with Shaken to purchase their library shortly after Steve Jobs returned but it never came to be, Jeff Martin should be proud of today’s announcement.
+Now that Sha-Ken is finally of the founder family, since 2018, they are cutting a deal with Morisawa.
+Let’s be real, Sha-Ken is now a real estate holding company.
+They no longer have the font engineering talent to bring their legacy font library back from the dead and into the digital era.
+Morisawa does and they even have Jiyukobo, creators of the Hiragino Japanese system fonts used in macOS and iOS, which they bought in 2019.
+An interesting side story: Apple negotiated with Sha-Ken to purchase their library shortly after Steve Jobs returned but it never came to be, Jeff Martin should be proud of today’s announcement.

 It’s hard to emphasize how important this development is.
 Imagine the LinoType library, or everyday standards like Helvetica, New York, etc. were never licensed as digital fonts…until now.
-I doubt the first release will encompass OpenType Variable Fonts due to cost and time restraints.
-Morisawa has yet to release anything in that format so far.
+The release will certainly not use the OpenType Variable Font format due to cost and time restraints.
+No Japanese font vendor has yet to release anything in that variable font format so far.

-The co-developer team will also have to prioritize and edit as the Shaken library is huge and only a small subset ever made it onto proprietary Shaken digital typesetters.
+The Morisawa, er, “co-development” team will also have to prioritize and edit as the Sha-Ken library is huge and only a small subset ever made it onto proprietary Sha-Ken digital typesetters.
 There are huge glyph variation and feature holes to fill.
-Just getting a simplified basic Shaken library in OpenType format will be a tremendous job.
+Getting a simplified basic Sha-Ken library in OpenType Adobe Japan 1-3 glyph collection format will be a tremendous job.

 The 2024 delivery date is important in more ways than the 100th anniversary of Japanese typesetting.
-With Shaken selling off everything they can over the past 2 years, 2024 is when the last Shaken digital typesetters go out of service.
-Shaken will stop pretending to be a font developer, cut loose their last remaining 100 customers and live on as a real estate holding company.
-Morisawa is the only listed contact on the co-development announcement, they will eventually buy out the Shaken library.
+With Sha-Ken selling off everything they can over the past 2 years, 2024 is when the last Sha-Ken digital typesetters go out of service.
+Sha-Ken will cut loose their last remaining 100 customers and live on as a real estate holding company.
+Despite the co-development announcement, Morisawa is the caretaker of the Sha-Ken library.

-The once mighty Shaken KK, who’s founder co-created the modern Japanese typesetter with Morisawa in 1924 and a huge highly profitable font library that once dominated the entire Japanese print industry, is not quite dead but the last vestiges are quickly disappearing.
-Japanese blogger tkri notes that the Shaken Saitama production facility is being demolished, the same fate of the Kawagoe factory in 2017.
-The very last Shaken ‘digital’ typesetter machines serving the last 100 customers are due to go out of service by 2024.
+The once mighty Sha-Ken KK, who’s founder co-created the modern Japanese typesetter with Morisawa in 1924 and a huge, highly profitable font library that once dominated the entire Japanese print industry, is not quite dead but the last vestiges are quickly disappearing.
+Japanese blogger tkri notes that the Sha-Ken Saitama production facility is being demolished to build a shopping mall, the same fate of the Kawagoe factory in 2017.
+The very last Sha-Ken ‘digital’ typesetter machines serving the last 100 customers are due to go out of service by 2024.

-Shaken kept its proprietary typesetters and formats, losing 40 percent of its market share by 1999 along with lots of prestige and talent in the bargain.
-Ex-Shaken people filled the Japanese print industry.
-The low point came that year when government tax raiders found several safes in the company basement filled with 10,000-yen bills; president Yuko Ishii, daughter of the founder, had stashed away some 150 million USD in the early ’80s and reported it later as profit.
+Sha-Ken kept its proprietary typesetters and formats, losing 40 percent of its market share by 1999 along with lots of prestige and talent in the bargain.
+Ex-Sha-Ken people filled the Japanese print industry.
+The low point came that year when government tax raiders found several safes in the company basement filled with 10,000-yen bills; president Yuko Ishii, daughter of the founder, had stashed away some 150 million USD in the early ’80s and reported it later as profit as business declined.
 The directors of the company tried to oust her but failed.
 She died in the presidents chair at age 92 in 2018 leaving a ghost company as her legacy.

 This sorry state of affairs had two huge repercussions.
 It denied a vital part of the Japanese font design legacy to designers working with DTP.
 Imagine a world with younger generations of designers denied the use of Helvetica and Times and you get the idea.
 It also left the only other competitor, Morisawa, which did license its library to Adobe, with a practical monopoly in the new DTP era.